lpacher/phd/labs/lab1/README.md

 % cd Desktop/fphd/labs/lab1
 ```

-Simulation scripts and the testbench module can be copied from the `.solutions/` directory using `cp` :
+Simulation scripts and the testbench module can be copied from the `.solutions/` directory :

 ```
 % cp .solutions/run.tcl .